avidcutlet/Lighthouse-Playwright-Typescript-Automation/README.md

 ## Roadmap

 ### Future Enhancements
-- Dynamic URL fetching (no URL limits) via text file or user input.
+- Support for dynamic URL fetching without limits via text file or user input.
-- Smarter screenshot capture (based on device performance or user input).
-- CLI user prompts for a guided experience.
-- Improved logging for debugging and error reporting.
-- Advanced CI/CD integration with historical trend graphs.
+- Enhanced CI/CD integration with historical trend visualization.
-- Option to export results as PDF.
+- Option to export results in PDF format.
+- Highly configurable setup with 90% dynamic configuration options.
+- Scalable dynamic URL handling (supporting more than 8 URLs).
+- Multiple execution modes: Default, Strict, and Retry.

 ### Pro Features ✨
+- Intelligent screenshot capture optimized for device performance or user preferences.
+- Interactive CLI prompts for a guided setup experience.
+- Flexible Lighthouse run configurations (Mobile/Desktop, Normal/Incognito, and combined modes).
+- Advanced Excel integration using [xlsx-populate](https://www.npmjs.com/package/@xlsx/xlsx-populate) with macro-based automation.
+- Performance benchmarks matched with Google PageSpeed Insights.
+- Visual report enhancements with bar and pie charts in Excel summaries.
+- Easy sharing with exportable zipped result packages.
+- Automatic summary sheet naming based on source page links.
 - Automated daily and historical reports on a dedicated branch.
+- Extended Lighthouse error handling and support.
+- Advanced logging for improved debugging and error tracing.
+- CI/CD integration with scheduling options for daily, weekly, or custom date-based reports.
+- Codebase aligned with industry best practices.

 Message me on my [LinkedIn profile](https://www.linkedin.com/in/von-webster-saikou) to learn more about our Pro plan and get access to these features.